SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Mocking/Mocketry.md

 Mocketry is an alternate mock framework developed by Denis Kudriashov.
 It provides a simple way to stub any message to any object and to verify any behavior.
+This chapter has been written by Denis Kudriashov.

 ### How to install Mocketry?